VocabHunter/VocabHunter/README.md

 # How To Build An Installable Bundle

 VocabHunter is distributed as an installable bundle, with everything the user needs packed into the file.
 On Mac this is a `.dmg` file, on Windows an `.exe` installer and on Linux a `.deb` package.
-To generate this file you first need to ensure the following:
-* The `JAVA_HOME` environment variable must be set.
-* On Windows you need to install [Inno Setup](http://www.jrsoftware.org/isdl.php).
+On Windows you need to install [Inno Setup](http://www.jrsoftware.org/isdl.php).

-You can then launch the following command to create the bundle:
+You can launch the following command to create the bundle:
 ~~~
-$ ./gradlew clean build jfxbundle
+$ ./gradlew clean build jfxNative checkBundle
 ~~~

-When the build is complete, you will find the bundle file in the directory `package/build/bundles`.
+When the build is complete, you will find the bundle file in the directory `package/build/jfx/native`.

 # How To Run The GUI Test